Collection Development Manual

 QUT Authors

 Works by QUT authors are retained while they meet the learning, teaching, and research needs of the University or are required for research assessment purposes.
+Where they no longer meet those needs, the resources may be deselected.

 QUT Published Works